 The leaves have a peculiar and diagnostic venation pattern that enables persons poorly familiar with the plant to distinguish a cannabis leaf from unrelated species that have confusingly similar leaves.
 As is common in serrated leaves, each serration has a central vein extending to its tip.
 However, the serration vein originates from lower down the central vein of the leaflet, typically opposite to the position of, not the first notch down, but the next notch.

 The use of Cannabis as a mind-altering drug has been documented by archaeological finds in prehistoric societies in Eurasia and Africa.
 The oldest written record of cannabis usage is the Greek historian Herodotus' reference to the central Eurasian Scythians taking cannabis steam baths.
 His (c.
-440 BCE) Histories records, "The Scythians, as I said, take some of this hemp-seed [presumably, flowers], and, creeping under the felt coverings, throw it upon the red-hot stones; immediately it smokes, and gives out such a vapour as no Grecian vapour-bath can exceed; the Scyths, delighted, shout for joy."
+440 BCE) Histories records, "The Scythians, as I said, take some of this hemp-seed [presumably, flowers], and, creeping under the felt coverings, throw it upon the red-hot stones; immediately it smokes, and gives out such a vapor as no Grecian vapor-bath can exceed; the Scyths, delighted, shout for joy."
 Classical Greeks and Romans were using cannabis, while in the Middle East, use spread throughout the Islamic empire to North Africa.
 In 1545, cannabis spread to the western hemisphere where Spaniards imported it to Chile for its use as fiber.
-In North America, cannabis, in the form of hemp, was grown for use in rope, clothing and paper.
+In North America, cannabis, in the form of hemp, was grown for use in rope, clothing, and paper.

 Medical cannabis (or medical marijuana) refers to the use of cannabis and its constituent cannabinoids, to treat disease or improve symptoms.
 Cannabis is used to reduce nausea and vomiting during chemotherapy, to improve appetite in people with HIV/AIDS, and to treat chronic pain and muscle spasms.
 Cannabinoids are under preliminary research for their potential to affect stroke.